Duna-Devo/Duna-Devo/README.md

 **`DevOps Engineer **

-Transitioning from Continuous Improvement Engineering in manufacturing into DevOps.
+Transitioned from Continuous Improvement Engineering in manufacturing into DevOps.
 AWS Certified Cloud Practitioner and building a fully documented, staged infrastructure portfolio from the ground up.

 <p align="left">
    <a href="https://www.linkedin.com/in/odunb/">